ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 * The ":protocol" pseudo-header field SHALL be "connect-udp".

-* The ":authority" pseudo-header field SHALL contain the authority of the proxy.
+* The ":authority" pseudo-header field SHALL contain the authority of the UDP proxy.

 * The ":path" and ":scheme" pseudo-header fields SHALL NOT be empty.
 Their values SHALL contain the scheme and path from the URI Template after the URI